2nd47/Text-G/README.md

 How to use
 ----------

 * Backup a single conversation without MMS.
-Retrieve the saved file from your phone and place it in the same directory as the program, making sure to rename it as "sms.xml".
-You can do whatever you want with the ".xsl" file.
+Retrieve the saved *.xml file from your phone and place it in the same directory as the program, making sure to rename it as "sms.xml".